radixdlt/desktop-wallet/README.md

 [Contributions](CONTRIBUTING.md) are welcome, we simply ask to:

-* Fork the latest `release` branch
+- Fork the latest `release` branch
-* Make a pull request towards the latest `rc` branch
+- Make a pull request towards the latest `rc` branch
-* Submit a pull request for review
+- Submit a pull request for review

+Install [EditorConfig plugin](http://editorconfig.org/) for your editor, to keep the formating consistent.

 When contributing to this repository, we recommend discussing with the development team the change you wish to make using a [GitHub issue](https://github.com/radixdlt/desktop-wallet/issues) before making changes.